In this task, you’ll need to complete the following tasks:

 • Click + Add variable and create an error_message variable with the value of $.message and an isOTPvalid variable with the value of $.status.

-3. Click Add conditions, and create a condition for step 15 to run when step 14 didn't contain the NOTRECEIVED input.
+2. Click Add conditions, and create a condition for step 15 to run when step 14 didn’t contain the NOTRECEIVED input.

-1. Create a decision step to verify how to proceed in case of verification errors.
+1. Create a step with a routing form field to verify how to proceed in case of verification errors.
 The step can go back to the step to re-send the code, but in the case of a wrong number can be modified.
-Use the following settings:
+You can add the following description for the user: OTP code entered was not valid.
+Please select how to proceed.
+Consider that ‘Return to 2.
+Send OTP’ option will send the same code again to allow another attempt.
+After 5 attempts, the system gets blocked.
+The step should have the following options:

 The next 2 steps are conditional steps informing the main workflow of a verification failure or success.